Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 - [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle) - vscode plugin runs checkstyle automatically
   - Make sure to follow the instructions at the link to set the `cs2340_checks.xml` as the Checkstyle configuration file
 - [Eclipse](https://checkstyle.org/eclipse-cs/#!/) - Checkstyle integration into Eclipse
-- [IntelliJ IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) - JetBrains plugin that adds Checkstyle side pane for realtime and on-demand Checkstyle running
+- [IntelliJ IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) - JetBrains plugin that adds Checkstyle side pane for real-time and on-demand Checkstyle running
+  - **Make sure to set the Checkstyle version to 8.24 in the Checkstyle settings** (you may need to update your plugin to see this option appear)

 > **Note**: it is recommended to run Checkstyle via the script/directly at least once before submitting each milestone to make sure all errors are caught.